 As an artist, Quigley started writing songs in high school and exploring meditative improvisation early in university.
-Their discography now spans a diverse array of acoustic, electroacoustic, electronic, generative, soundscape, ambient, and contemporary alternative musics.
+His discography now spans a diverse array of acoustic, electronic, generative, soundscape, ambient, and contemporary alternative musics.
 Inspired by integrative approaches, Quigley has studied in creative workshops with Brian Eno, Laraaji, Meredith Monk, and the Center for Deep Listening at Rensselaer.
 With a particular interest in composing to develop ecological consciousness, Quigley has earned a certificate in Ecopsychology from the Pacifica Graduate Institute.
 Their body of work includes themes of climate change and terrapsychology, neurodiversity, contemporary global political issues, and the worlds of dreams.

 Composer Pleased with Socially Distanced Album Recording